 The museum is running summer activities for children throughout July.

 Clydebank Museum opened in 1980 in Clydebank Town Hall.
 It was originally operated by volunteers drawn from the local communities that had lobbied for its creation.
 Through the years the museum has developed, becoming part of Clydebank District Libraries and now sitting under the Arts and Heritage Team of West Dunbartonshire Libraries and Cultural Services.

-In December 2010, as part of the Town Hall complex, the museum closed as part of the Civic Centre Redevelopment Programme.
 New permanent exhibitions concentrating on Clydebank's proud industrial heritage have been created alongside new high specification temporary galleries, for exciting touring exhibitions as well as housing the Council's permanent exhibition of fine art.

 Part of the permanent exhibition includes the large model ships at the entrance and the Singer Sewing Machine collection which was awarded the 'Recognised Collection of National Significance' by Museums Galleries Scotland in 2013.